-Except for DX model in the U.S. Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
+On LX and EX models in the U.S., and LXmodel in Canada Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
 It should be used for cruising on straight, open highways.
 It is not recommended for conditions such as city driving, winding roads, slippery roads, heavy rain, or bad weather.
 You should have full control of the car under those conditions.